Concordia College at Moorhead

 ROI Score: 57/100 · Below Average Value

 Concordia College at Moorhead is a Minnesota Lutheran liberal arts college that scores 57 on the CampusROI framework, landing in Below Average Value tier with several genuinely strong underlying numbers.
 Tuition is $31,170 (notably lower than peer privates), net price $24,902, and total 4-year cost is $99,608.
 Median 6-year earnings come in at $39,700 climbing to $59,317 at 10 years, payback period is 9.9 years, and median debt is $26,847.
-The standout subscore is the 90% three-year repayment rate, one of the highest in this batch and a clean signal that Concordia graduates manage their loans well.
+The standout subscore is the 90% three-year repayment rate, one of the highest in our dataset and a clean signal that Concordia graduates manage their loans well.
 The 61.1% completion rate is moderate.
 The drag on the overall score is debt-to-earnings (0.676), which puts the program in a similar tier to its Minnesota peers despite the strong repayment and reasonable cost stack.
 Concordia is a credible Midwestern private with a clear nursing and accounting pipeline, a meaningful music and education tradition, and a price tag that is more honest than most peer privates.

 Concordia College at Moorhead